This post originally appeared on DZone

 - Get Job: Worker nodes are continually monitoring queues for jobs.
 When capacity is available, the worker pops a job off the queue and pulls the associated Docker image from its registry if a cached version of the image isn't already on the machine.

 - Execute Process: The worker then runs the container with its given resource allocation.
 When the process is complete, the container is gracefully stopped and the resources are freed up for another job.

 - Capture Results: The container's stdout/stderr logs are captured and delivered back to the system for dashboard display.
 If the process fails or timeouts, the job is placed back in the queue where it can be retried or canceled.

 It's Not Quite NoOps

-What this trend truly represents is the continued importance around developer empowerment, so that businesses can keep pace with the ever-changing world around them.
-Serverless computing doesn’t remove the need for infrastructure or operations, but it does keep it out of mind.
+What this trend truly represents is the continued importance of developer empowerment, so that businesses can keep pace with the ever-changing world around them.
+Serverless computing doesn't remove the need for infrastructure or operations, but it does keep it out of mind.
 Fire away.

 Unlock the Cloud with Iron.io